How to make the most of your law vacation placement

 You can use your vacation placement to build contacts as well as legal knowledge – after all, relationship management is an essential part of being a solicitor.
 Social events, lunches and dinners are a great opportunity to network and quiz colleagues.
 Do be careful not to drink too much, though.

-Emma Cheshire, head of graduate recruitment at the London office of Covington & Burling, comments: ‘Use your time with the firm to network and build relationships.
+The head of graduate recruitment at the London office of Covington & Burling, told TARGETjobs Law: ‘Use your time with the firm to network and build relationships.
 Not only will it impress your peers but it will also provide you with an invaluable insight into the firm's culture, and this is what vacation schemes are all about.’

 A placement also gives you the chance to practise working with groups of people you might not have come across before and explore how best to work with them.
 This is the kind of skill that could give you the edge at future interviews, for example when answering questions such as ‘Can you give an example of how you dealt with an unfamiliar situation?’ or ‘Tell us about when you worked with a difficult person’.

-Natalie Zschokke, graduate recruitment manager at Jones Day, advises making sure that you talk to as many trainees, associates and partners as possible.
+The graduate recruitment manager at Jones Day advises making sure that you talk to as many trainees, associates and partners as possible.
 Trainees are particularly well placed to give you the lowdown on training opportunities and culture within the firm.
-Natalie says, ‘Experiencing life in a law firm can be invaluable for answering that training contract killer question – ‘Why do you want to be a lawyer?’
+‘Experiencing life in a law firm can be invaluable for answering that training contract killer question – ‘Why do you want to be a lawyer?’
 Don’t be afraid to ask questions, especially work-related ones.’

 Get stuck in